murraju/knife-hadoop/README.md

 Knife Hadoop (beta)
 ===============

 This is a Chef Knife plugin for Hadoop.
-This plugin gives knife the ability to provision, list, and manage Hadoop.
-As of now:
+This plugin gives knife the ability to provision, list, and manage Hadoop for Operators.

+Features:

-1. Only HDFS apis are supported using the ruby webhdfs gem: https://github.com/kzk/webhdfs
+1. Only HDFS APIs are supported using the ruby webhdfs gem: https://github.com/kzk/webhdfs
+	a.
+List Directories and Files
+	b.
+Snapshot to database (PostgreSQL for now)
-2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib
+2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)
+	a.
+List jobs by ID [TODO]
+	b.
+Kills jobs by ID [TODO]

 # Installation #